MariaEgbuna/Sales-Analysis/Adidas Sales/README.md

 ![Screenshot](Images/Regional&Temporal_Trends.png)

+---

-### Profitability Insights
+### Profitability Insights & Product-Specific Analysis
 * Which product category has the highest operating profit across all sales methods?
 * What is the average price for products sold via In-store vs. Outlet methods?
+* What is the average units sold per day for each product category?
 * Which retailers had the lowest profit percentage, and how can this be improved?

 ![Screenshot](Images/Profitability_Insights.png)

-### Product-Specific Analysis
-* What is the average units sold per day for each product category?
-* How does the performance of Women's Athletic Footwear compare to Women's Street Footwear in terms of sales and profit?

 ---